14 West Street

 ¨ Newtown Social Services: occasional clothing and/or household necessities; and new clothing items for Christmas gifts.

-¨ Prom Project: prom dresses, shoes, and accessories.
+¨ Prom Project: prom dresses, shoes, bow ties, and accessories.

 ¨ Save-A-Suit in Bethel (for veterans): business wear.

-¨ St. Martin De POrres School: musical items and books.
+¨ St. Martin De Porres School: musical instruments and books.

 ¨ Theater groups: props and clothing for costumes.